frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/quality-inspection.md

 This formula depends on the many Reading fields in the Readings table.
 It can be set manually or via a template.

 After setting it, update the readings and Save.
-The status, in the Readings table rows, is set automatically based on the formula for acceptance.
+The Status field in the Readings table rows is set automatically based on the formula for acceptance.

 <img class="screenshot" alt="Acceptance Criteria Formula" src="{{docs_base_url}}/assets/img/stock/qi-formula-based.gif">